Yahrtzeit of Mother Rachel

 From the first day of the year, the 1st day of Tishrei, the 11th day of Cheshvan is the 41st day.
 41 is the numerical value of the Hebrew word “eim,” which means “mother,” thus the 11th of Cheshvan is truly the Jewish Mother’s Day.
 Since the time of her burial- more than 3000 years ago, the Tomb of Rachel has always been a special place for prayer.

 Jews have always visited Kever Rachel on the Yartzeit, because tefillot recited on that day are especially effective.
-In 2017, over 100,000 Jews visited Kever Rachel to pray and beseech HaShem for yeshuot and help in the merit of Mother Rochel.
+Every year over 100,000 Jews visited Kever Rachel to pray and beseech HaShem for yeshuot and help in the merit of Mother Rochel.
 Countless individuals have seen incredible yeshuot.

 Since the time of her burial- more than 3000 years ago, the Tomb of Rachel has always been a special place for prayer.
 To this very day, men and women go to Rachel's Tomb to shed tears and beg "Mother Rachel" to intercede with G-d on their behalf -- for the health of a loved one or for Divine Intervention for those in need.